Rito13/nano-gdscript/README.md

 ```

 # End Notes
-Nano is a great tool overall, its simplicity allows us to improve it.
-This rc file is unlicensed, use it in any way you want
+This rc file is unlicensed, use it in any way you want.